2018 FIVB Women's Volleyball World Championship qualification (AVC)

-The Asian section of the 2018 FIVB Volleyball Women's World Championship qualification acts as qualifiers for the 2018 FIVB Volleyball Women's World Championship, to be held in Japan, for national teams which are members of the Asian Volleyball Confederation (AVC).
+The Asian section of the 2018 FIVB Women's Volleyball World Championship qualification acts as qualifiers for the 2018 FIVB Women's Volleyball World Championship, to be held in Japan, for national teams which are members of the Asian Volleyball Confederation (AVC).
 A total of 4+1 slots (4 direct slots and 1 host slot) in the final tournament are available for AVC teams.

 Pools composition

 15 AVC national teams entered qualification.

 First round

 There are three confederation zonal competitions.
 The winner of each competition competed in second round.
 Because Macau, New Zealand and Tonga later withdrew, North Korea and Fiji automatically qualified for the second round.

 Second round

 The top seven ranked teams from FIVB World Ranking as of 1 January 2015 qualified automatically for this round.
 The top six ranked teams seeded by the serpentine system.
 The other four teams were drawn.